Elias Ashmole: Ashmolean Museum

 In 1678, Ashmole stood as a candidate in a by-election for the Lichfield borough parliamentary constituency caused by the death of one of the two incumbent members.
 During Ashmole's campaign his cousin, Thomas Smalridge, who was acting as a kind of campaign manager, fell ill and died.
 Ashmole did not visit the constituency, and, as Ashmole's own horoscope had predicted, he lost the election.
 He also put himself forward as a candidate in the general election of 1685.
 Surviving documents indicate that he was the most popular candidate, but after King James II requested he stand down (in an age when monarchs were likely to interfere with parliamentary elections), Ashmole did so.
 On election day, all the votes cast for Ashmole, instead of being declared invalid, were declared as votes for the King's candidate, and only as a result of this ruse was the candidate favoured by the Court (Richard Leveson) elected.

 Ashmole's health began to deteriorate during the 1680s.
-He continued to hold his excise office throughout the reign of James II and after the Glorious Revolution until his death but became much less active in affairs.
+He continued to hold his excise office throughout the reign of James II and after the Glorious Revolution until his death but became much less active in its affairs.
 His home cures included hanging three spiders around his neck which "drove my Ague away".
 He began to collect notes on his life in diary form to serve as source material for a biography; although the biography was never written, these notes are a rich source of information on Ashmole and his times.
 He died at his house in Lambeth on 18 May 1692, and was buried at St. Mary's Church, Lambeth on 26 May.
 Ashmole bequeathed the remainder of his collection and library to Oxford for the Ashmolean Museum.
 Two-thirds of his library now resides in the Bodleian at Oxford; its separation from the museum collection in the Victorian era contributed to the belief that Ashmole designed the museum around the Tradescant collection, rather than his own.
 Ashmole's books can often be identified by the presence of his signature on the titlepages.

 Ashmole's widow, Elizabeth, married a stonemason, John Reynolds, on 15 March 1694.
 They had no children and on her death seven years later the house and lands in Lambeth passed into Reynolds's hands.